A ureteral stent is most often used during the treatment of stone and occasionally with other surgery involving the urinary tract.

 The stent is temporary and will need to be removed.
 Your physician should be able to tell you an approximate length of time the stent will be left in place, but this can vary significantly.
 Most stents after treatment for medium to small stones are kept in place for less than two weeks.
 Stents that have a string attached to them will be removed with the string on a follow-up appointment in the office.
 Stents without a string will require a minor procedure in the office.
 A flexible scope will be passed into the bladder and a grasper will be used to pull the stent out.
 After this most will have minimal urinary discomfort for 1-2 days.

-If you have any more questions or concerns regarding ureteral stent, contact our urological experts like at 678-284-4053.
+If you have any more questions or concerns regarding ureteral stent, contact our urological experts.